pwa-builder/pwabuilder-blog/src/docs/android/next-steps-documentation-for-android/next-steps-documentation-for-android.md

 ---
 layout: doc
-title: Testing and publishing your Android PWA to the Google Play Store
+title: Next Steps Documentation for Android
 excerpt: Everything you need to know about testing and publishing your Android PWA to the Google Play Store
 description: Everything you need to know about testing and publishing your Android PWA to the Google Play Store
 date: 2021-09-17